ESR2 - Sophia Hick

 About the project

 Trust as a major component of the acceptance of medical technologies is essential.
 Especially in severe health- and life-end-decisions, socio-ethical perspectives on lifelogging and medical technology are of paramount impact.
 Thereby, trust in technologies and decisions of medical personnel are of utmost importance for people who need assistance and care.
 Yet, trust concepts prevailing are concentrating on different usage contexts and lack of understanding which factors need to be considered in severe illness and under vital conditions.
-This thesis examines the extent to which trust in technology and medical support impacts technology acceptance and decisions in (severe) health situations.
-The dissertation will explore insights into trust building and the trust requirements in sensible user groups and usage contexts.
+This project examined the extent to which trust in technology and medical support impacts technology acceptance and decisions in (severe) health situations.
+The dissertation explored insights into trust building and the trust requirements in sensible user groups and usage contexts.

 Start date: October 2021